sofpn/rprimer/README.md

 #> T     0.00 0.00 0.00 0.00 0.01 0.00 0.00 0.00 0.00 0.03
 #> -     0.41 0.29 0.29 0.29 0.29 0.29 0.28 0.24 0.24 0.20
 #> other 0.00 0.00 0.00 0.00 0.00 0.00 0.00 0.00 0.00 0.00
-## rpGetData is a getter method for all classes within the package
 ```

 The object can be visualized using `rpPlot()`.
 The `rc` option regulates